swagkarna/Simple-Python-Trojan/README.md

 # Simple-Python-Trojan
 A simple python trojan for 3.8 that creates a backdoor via netcat.
-It's not too impressive, but Windows Defender doesn't pick up on it.

 ## Usage
 Using the script varies from OS to OS.